- The average cost of car insurance in Ohio is $1,783 a year or $149 per month, based on our data analysis.

 Different areas pose more or less risk based on crime rate, traffic, car thefts and population density.
 Insurance companies research each area’s risks and then use that information to determine what they can charge for premiums.

-Our tool lets you quickly obtain insurance quotes for different coverage limits specific to your ZIP code within minutes.
-Input your ZIP code to see how much you can save on premiums.
+With our easy-to-use tool, you can get insurance quotes for different coverage limits for your ZIP code in minutes.
+Enter your ZIP code into our free tool to see how much you can save.

-Ohio car insurance rates by ZIP Code
+Calculate car insurance rates by ZIP code in Ohio

 Estimate car insurance in Ohio by car model

-For instance, Maserati, BMW, Porsche and Audi are some of the most expensive cars to insure.
-Subaru, Hyundai, Honda and Mazda are among the cheapest cars to insure.
+For instance, luxury brands like Maserati, BMW, Porsche, and Audi usually have higher insurance costs.
+Cars like Subaru, Hyundai, Honda and Mazda are often cheaper to insure.

 Guide: How to estimate car insurance using our car insurance estimator tool